diogoff/real-time-tomo/README.md

     - An output file `train_weights.npy` is created with the trained weights.

-3. Run `python test_data.py 92213` to get the bolometer data for one or more test pulses.
+3. Run `python test_data.py 92213` to get the bolometer data for a test pulse.

     - Again, the bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source (e.g. JPF).

-    - An output file `test_data.hdf` is created with the bolometer data.
+    - An output file `test_data.hdf` will be created with the bolometer data.

+4. Run `python test_weights.py`